 - Search keywords and hashtags that relate to entrepreneurship and your audience.
-Use them to enter into conversations and get noticed, and follow influencers who can help spread the word about your business.
-Encourage followers to use your own hashtag for an opportunity to be shared on your own account.
+Use them in conversations, get noticed, and follow influencers.
+Encourage followers to use your hashtags for an opportunity to be shared on your own account.

 - “Newsjack.”
 Be aware of hot or trending topics in the news and leverage them in content that you’re posting as a means to increase engagement from users who are following those topics.